seonglae/post-template/README.md

 3. Execute `npm run serve` to preview the `public` directory.
 4. Use `npm run build` for a production build.
 5. Run `npm test` to execute the Vitest suite.
+6. Generate an archive page from existing articles with `npx distill-archive`.

 ## License